Beorn (tardigrade)

-Beorn is an extinct genus of tardigrade and the first known fossil tardigrade, discocered in Late Cretaceous amber from Manitoba, Canada.
+Beorn is an extinct genus of tardigrade and the first known fossil tardigrade, discovered in Late Cretaceous amber from Manitoba, Canada.
 The genus contains a single species, B. leggi, and it was originally classified as the only member of its family, the Beornidae, but was later reclassified as belonging to the Hypsibiidae.

 It is one of three fossil tardigrades known from the Cretaceous, the others being Milnesium swolenskyi from the Turonian New Jersey amber and Aerobius from the same amber piece as Beorn.
 The only other confidently known fossil tardigrade is the Miocene Paradoryphoribius from the Dominican Republic.

 In addition to some other finds from the Cretaceous and the Cambrian period, Beorn is an example of the early existence of tardigrades in earth's history, and its largely modern appearance suggests that tardigrades must have diversified considerably before this time.

 Discovery and naming

 William M. Legg collected the amber in the summer of 1940 in which the holotypes of both Beorn and Aerobius were found.
 He died in 1953 before finishing his thesis at Princeton University.

 Kenneth W. Cooper, Legg's friend and scientific mentor, named Beorn leggi after him in 1964.
 The type specimen is now in the Museum of Comparative Zoology at Harvard University.